 - Portfolio A for the Senior Coach level must be completed and submitted within 3 months of the link being received.
 The coach then has an additional 6 months to complete portfolios B and C.

-- The coach will receive an NCCP number and be considered “in training” which will be reflected in his/her Locker profile at http://thelocker.coach.ca/.
+- The coach will receive an NCCP number and be accepted into the appropriate coach pathway, which will be kept on file with Swimming Canada.

 NOTE: All information requested above must be submitted in French or English.